p4lang/p4c/backends/ubpf/docs/EXAMPLES.md

 $ sudo ovs-ofctl add-flow br0 in_port=1,actions=prog:1,output:2
 ```

-**Note!** The P4-uBPF compiler and Oko work properly with `clang-6.0`.
+**Note!** The P4-uBPF compiler works properly with `clang-6.0`.
 We noticed some problems when using older versions of clang (e.g. 3.9).

 # Examples